norac1243/Robo-Clench-Design-/README.md

 # Robo-Clench-Design-
-This Robo Clench Design was made for a competition
+The robo clench design was created for an informal competition hosted by BHP Goa on January 16, 2022.